 With all these cameras vying for a share of the instant print market, where does the Polaroid Snap stand?

 The Snap features a compact and lightweight body with friendly rounded edges, making it easy to operate with one hand or to stow in a handbag or waist pack.
 The only drawback to its pebble-like smoothness is the lack of grip, but fortunately it comes with a wrist strap, and you can buy a designated Polaroid case too (£19.99/US$19.99).
 The Snap is available in black, white, blue and red, pink and purple.

 A magnetic lens cap protects the Snap’s lens which – for a lack of a better word – snaps into place when you’re ready to put the camera away.
+Keep in mind the Snap does not have a screen.
 If you’re spoilt with digital camera lens caps that automatically open when powering on, remembering to remove the Snap's cap can feel like a slight hindrance.
 Though, we were glad to see the camera doesn’t simply print off a black sheet if you do accidentally take a picture with the cap on.
 The camera just doesn’t operate.

 There’s a microSD slot (that fits up to 32GB) if you’re interested in saving the pictures you’ve taken, and a micro USB port for charging or transferring images.

 LED indicators at the top left of the camera let you know when the Snap is low on charge or paper, or when it’s busy printing.
 We charged the Snap for approximately 2 hours and it allowed an afternoon of use until we ran out of paper (20 shots in total).
 The battery is built in, so you won’t need to replace it.
 You can also mount the Snap onto a tripod and there is a 10 second timer option too.